-"Whether it’s to understand how a medical product works and how it’s used, how clinical trials are designed, or how biomarkers are developed, my foundational knowledge in science guides the regulatory work I do." -- Dr. Nina Hunter, Molecular Biologist, Deputy Director for Medical Programs, Office of Medical Products and Tobacco.
+"Whether it’s to understand how a medical product works and how it’s used, how clinical trials are designed, or how biomarkers are developed, my foundational knowledge in science guides the regulatory work I do." -- Dr. Nina Hunter, Molecular Biologist, Director, Office of Clinical Policy and Programs.

 Q. What opportunities does FDA offer you that you couldn’t get elsewhere?